vermaswayam/News-Driven-Risk-Analytics-Dashboard/README.md

 # News-Driven-Risk-Analytics-Dashboard
 A real-time financial news analytics system that combines Natural Language Processing (NLP) and data visualization to assess how media sentiment impacts market risk.
-The project automates an end-to-end data pipeline  mirroring workflows used in risk management and traded-risk model monitoring
+The project automates an end-to-end datapipeline — from live news ingestion to sentiment analysis and dashboard reporting — mirroring workflows used in risk management and traded-risk model monitoring.